pboettch/talks/README.md

 This repo contains the materials for talks I gave on different occasions.

+## Meetup Paris Embedded #14

+On 2024-10-24 I talked about _C++ meta-programming in an embedded world_ at the Meetup Paris Embedded "Retour du meetup Paris Embedded" which took place at EPITA, Paris, France.
+[See the event on meetup.com]https://www.meetup.com/parisembedded/events/303347199)

 ## Meetup Paris Embedded #12

 On 2019-03-28 I talked about _Remote-update adventures - RAUC, Yocto, Barebox_ at the Meetup Paris Embedded #12